 - Certification, regulatory, research and validation

-We also can provide training for Unmanned Aerial Vehicle (UAV) operators, payload operators, and maintainers.
-Our focus is on mid to small sized UAV's.
+We also can provide training for UAS operators, payload operators, and maintainers.
+Our focus is on mid to small sized UAV’s.
 We can develop a training program to fit your needs.
-For more information on the next training class, contact UAVTRAINING.
+For more information please contact us at TAAC.